asolayman/ai-engineer-code-challenge/README.md

 # Install dependencies
 pip install -r requirements.txt

+# Run the test suite using pytest to ensure all components are functioning correctly.
+pytest tests/

 # Download a local LLM model (optional)
 # Place your GGUF model in the models/ directory
 mkdir -p models